Black Horror on the Rhine: International reception

-The Christian Science Monitor (CSM) in an editorial on 28 October 1920 wrote: "France has gone even further than an eye-for-eye and has outplayed Germany at its worse, in a way so terrible that it is impossible to indulge in details".
+The Christian Science Monitor (CSM) in an editorial on 28 October 1920 wrote: "France has gone even further than an eye-for-eye and has outplayed Germany at its worst, in a way so terrible that it is impossible to indulge in details".
 Two weeks later, the Christian Science Monitor retracted the editorial after receiving a letter from the French consul in Koblenz who showed that the total number of Senegalese in the Rhineland were 5000, not the 50,000 alleged by the Christian Science Monitor.
 There had been a total of only 13 reported cases of rape of German women by the Senegalese, not the thousands alleged by the CSM.
 In all 13 cases, the rapists had been sentenced to death after being convicted with the consul noting sharply that the French Army did not tolerate rapists in its ranks.
 The Auswärtige Amt seeing that the stories about the "black horror on the Rhine" were effective in gaining international sympathy for the Reich greatly increased its propaganda with pamphlets detailing the alleged war crimes committed by the Senegalese being published in English, Dutch, French, Italian, Spanish and Portuguese.
 The Auswärtige Amt attached so much importance to the promoting the "Black Horror on the Rhine" stories that the German embassies in Lima and Santiago were ordered to make publicizing Die schwarze Schand their main priority.
 Nelson described the pamphlets handed out by the German diplomats—some of which were written by "cranks", and which verged on the pornographic in their depiction of fair German girls being raped by brutish Africans—as presenting a long list of rapes said to be committed by the Senegalese against German women and girls on the orders of their French officers.
 In 1921, a film was produced in Munich about the "black horror on the Rhine" that played all over Germany and in the Netherlands.
 In June 1921, Beveridge gave a speech at the Sagebiel Hall in Hamburg attended by some 50,000 people during she accused the Senegalese of raping thousands of German women and girls since they had arrived in the Rhineland.